Jump to Courses Primarily for:

 Theory and practicum on electronic instrumentation for monitoring and measurement in earth sciences, including data loggers, hands-on design and construction of electronic sensors, signal processing, data management, and network design.
 Prerequisites: Majors/minors in EARTH or ENVR SCI, or completion of three 300-level EARTH or any other 300 level science courses, or consent of the instructor.

-361-0 – Introduction to Scientific Programming in Python
+361-0 – Scientific Programming in Python

 Introduction to coding, scientific computing, and visualization for analyzing data in the physical sciences.
 Emphasis on Python, but Unix, shell scripting, and Generic Mapping Tools are also introduced.
 Students undertake a significant final coding project individually or in pairs.
 [Previously offered as EARTH 322]